by Lori Brown, on Dec 22, 2022 2:45:00 PM

 Tennessee, like many other states, is an “at-will” employment state, meaning that employers can fire employees at any time, for no reason, and without advanced notice.
 However, this “at-will” rule is not absolute.

-Under federal law, the Worker Adjustment and Retraining Notification Act (WARN Act) “protects workers, their families, and communities by requiring employers with 100 or more employees (generally not counting those who have worked less than six months in the last 12 months and those who work an average of less than 20 hours a week) to provide at least 60 calendar days advance written notice of a plant closing and mass layoff affecting 50 or more employees at a single site of employment.”
+Under federal law, the Worker Adjustment and Retraining Notification Act (WARN Act) “protects workers, their families, and communities by requiring employers with 100 or more employees (generally not counting those who have worked less than six months in the last 12 months and those who work an average of fewer than 20 hours a week) to provide at least 60 calendar days advance written notice of a plant closing and mass layoff affecting 50 or more employees at a single site of employment.”

 Tennessee Required Postings & Notifications